Nikhilsandilya17/LLDPracticeSolutions/problems/twitter.md

-1. user should be abel afollow/unfollow page/user account and have followeees
+1. account should be abel afollow/unfollow page/account account and have followeees
-2. user should be able to create, like, share post / add comment
+2. account should be able to create, like, share post / add comment
 3. top recommend articles(feed)
-4. user should be able to comment on a comment
+4. account should be able to comment on a comment

 //
 1. canFollow